Day trip from Wellington

-Trains run everyday connecting Wellington with the Wairarapa townships of Featherston, Greytown, Carterton and Masterton.
+Trains run every day connecting Wellington with the Wairarapa towns of Featherston, Greytown, Carterton and Masterton.
 Check out a Wellington to Wairarapa timetable.
-Simply catch a connecting bus to to get to the wine village of Martinborough and the colonial village of Greytown.
+Simply catch a connecting bus to to get to the wine village of Martinborough or the colonial village of Greytown.

-To get to Martinborough simply hop off the train in Featherston and board a Martinborough bus which meets every train on weekdays and Saturdays.
-(On Sundays and public holidays you'll need to book a shuttle with Rimutaka Shuttles or Martinborough Shuttles.
+- To get to Martinborough simply hop off the train in Featherston and board a Martinborough bus which meets every train (except the late train on Fridays).
+Another option is to book a shuttle with Rimutaka Shuttles or Martinborough Shuttles.
 Martinborough Wine Tours also offer transfers to/from Featherston station with bookings.

 Come with a guide in a luxury car